 To see more on Lillian Bassman, visit our Instagram post dedicated to her life and career.

 Lee Miller was born on April 23, 1907 in Poughkeepsie, NY, the second of three children.
 Her mom, Florence, was a nurse; her father, Theodore, was a mechanical engineer.
 When Lee was 7, her mom became sick and she was sent to stay with family friends in Brooklyn.
-She was raped by that family’s son & given an STD; afterwards, she received both psychiatric and medical treatment for many years to help her to recover from the incident.
+She was raped by that family’s son & given an STD; afterward, she received both psychiatric and medical treatment for many years to help her to recover from the incident.

 As her father was also an amateur photographer, he taught Miller the basics of the discipline from a young age.
 He’d also use her as his subject – generally nude, which was peculiar – for his photography from age eight into her early twenties.
 She was expelled from almost every school that she attended during her formal education years in Poughkeepsie.
 One thing that was always clear in her youth, though, is that she was interested in the creative professions.